derfelterciano/HistDiff_Processor/README.md

       - [x] Add zoom in and out button
       - [x] fix canvas so it sits nicely in window
       - [x] add tool tips hover so uses can see cell info
+      - [ ] Mark negative control rows with a red background
     - [x] Implement dendrograms
       - [x] Left dendrogram
       - [x] Right dendrogram